leafsphp/docs/src/docs/migration/other.md

 <!-- ::: info Video Docs
 Follow along as we migrate a Slim PHP application to use Leaf 3 and modules.

-<VideoLesson href="https://www.youtube.com/embed/BTcUgeOZLyM" title="Introduction to leaf PHP">Watch the migration guide on youtube</VideoLesson>
+<VideoLesson href="https://www.youtube.com/embed/BTcUgeOZLyM" title="Migrating to v3">Watch the migration guide on youtube</VideoLesson>
 ::: -->

 ## Quickstart